KUP0148/vvp-project/README.md

 If the base interval is chosen too long, the approximation of the gravitational interactions breaks very soon, as the acceleration can vary a lot in the meanwhile and the error arising from the assumption of a constant acceleration over the base interval Δt may grow in a few discretized time steps.

-## BUGS:
-I have later stumbled upon a bug concerning Jupyter notebooks.
-If an animation is to be shown, a window with the animation is displayed twice.
-This does not happen in Python scripts.